jo-schroeder/jo-schroeder.github.io/_posts/2020-06-25-intro-to-webscraping.md

 ## Key takeaways

 - I solved a problem like a data scientist!
+(And maybe it wasn't so hard!)
 - Maybe I'll try it again sometime